Rangi42/polishedcrystal/README.md

    * Silph Co. lets you onto more floors after restoring power; you can buy Repeat, Timer, Quick, and Dusk Balls
    * Scientist in back of Pewter Museum shows you an Omastar fossil (kept in storage due to its value)
    * Possible retypes: Voltorb+Electrode to Electric/Steel, Dunsparce to Normal/Ground, Butterfree to Bug/Psychic, Noctowl to Psychic/Flying, Ledian to Bug/Fighting, Ninetales to Fire/Psychic or Fire/Ghost, Persian to Normal/Dark, Golduck to Water/Psychic, Mismagius to Ghost/Fairy
+   * Cut is Steel-type
+   * Guillotine is Steel-type
+   * Rock Smash has 75 power and maybe breaks screens instead of lowering Defense (like Brick Break)
    * Gift a shiny Ditto somewhere (maybe in Pokémon Mansion)
    * Add four trainers to Ice Path
    * Add four Ace Trainers to Victory Road